samcooler/flame_art/flame_test/README.md

 On windows, you may need to required the C++ build tools in order to get the tools `netifaces` requires.
 This can be done through `choco install visualcpp-build-tools` or by installing Visual Studio Code, and installing the C++ package, and correctly adding to path.

-# Art Net Definition

-Each controller expresses 10 devices, which in ArtNet terms are Fixtures.

-Each controller is at a single IP address, therefore, there are 3.

-Each fixture has two channels.

-The first channel is "solonoid", which is 1 (on) or 0 (off).

-The second channel is "aperture", which controls the flow.
-This value is from 0 (off) to 255 (full on).

-Note that there are two ways to express "off".
-Thus is is possible to have the valve full open but the solonoid off, and the solonoid on but the valve is off.
-This is _intentional_ because we wish to support "poofs", that is, having the valve wide open and turning the solonoid open.

-Therefore, an artnet packet will generally have 20 channels - 2 bytes for each fixture, 10 fixtures, in order.

-The solonoids are in a particular order, which will be described in another document.

-Artnet packets are _directed_, because we are worried about these embedded systems not playing nice with broadcast IP packets.

-Q: The sequence number _is_ used.
-The ArtNet is flowing over wifi, which has a greater chance of inverting packet order.

-Q: ArtNet has a discover protocol.
-This doesn't use them.

 # Patterns